-In very heavy snowfalls, this work may be accomplished in two stages, initially providing only a walkway to a bus loading area or clearing only the tactile edge on a rail platform, returning later to complete the work.
+In very heavy snowfalls, this work may be done in two stages, initially providing only a walkway to a bus boarding area or clearing only the tactile edge on a rail platform, returning later to complete the work.